OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

 ```
 ### Additional modifications of the yml file
 The variables used for deployment and generating appPackage will need to be explicitly added to env so that teamsapp cli can read them.

+Taking basic bot template as an example, you need to manually set the following values into env in yml:
 ```yml
 jobs:
   build: